echeran/smile-of-murugan/webbook/chapter16.md

 from the *mutts,* the monasteries, Civañāṉa Muṉivar († 1785),
 was a great commentator-probably a greater commentator and prose-writer than a poet.
-It is especially his monumental commentary on *Civaňāṉapōtam* which contains his best prose-passages.
+It is especially his monumental commentary on *Civañāṉapōtam* which contains his best prose-passages.

 And so we come to those "makers of modern Tamil", already mentioned, who were directly indebted, in their prose-writings, to